passcod/blook/src/technical/starting-electronics/index.md

 absent.
 PTH can be used to connect mounting holes to the mounting screws thermally and electrically as well as mechanically.

+Make sure to consult your fab's restrictions for hole size and clearances, and set those as defaults in your EDA's board settings _before you start layout._ There's nothing more annoying than redoing layout for a bunch of traces because your vias are too small for the fab.

 ## Ground, floating, not connected, not internally connected

 **Ground** is the common "zero voltage" level.
 There can be multiple types of ground in a board, and